Career Guide

 The path to becoming a Pennsylvania game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + college coursework), and a clean background for Pennsylvania.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + college coursework, and a clean record are the entry bar in Pennsylvania.

-2. Complete education or qualifying experience — High school diploma + college coursework.
+- Satisfy the education or experience requirement — High school diploma + college coursework.

-4. Graduate from the academy — Complete the Ross Leffler School of Conservation (PA Game Commission Academy) program.
+- Earn your academy diploma — Finish the Ross Leffler School of Conservation (PA Game Commission Academy) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.